Total Hip Replacement in NYC & Stamford, CT

 During your posterior approach hip replacement surgery, we will place you on your side with your surgical hip facing up towards the ceiling.
 Dr. McLawhorn will make an incision over your buttock, just behind the top of your thigh bone.
 This allows us to access the top of your thigh bone and the socket to place the prosthetic components.

 He’ll split part of the large gluteus maximus muscle and release the small tendons and muscles attached to the back of your hip joint.
 He’ll then open the posterior hip capsule to access the hip joint and replace it, and then repair it during the closing steps of the procedure.
+Any tendons released during the procedure are likewise repaired, after the prosthetic is placed.

 Posterior Hip Repalcement Recovery